kevinbretscher/Longpia/README.md

 ### Taxonomy

 TBA
+Longpia uses skani to assign taxonomy to whole genomes by searching against a Pre-sketched GTDB-R226 database provided by the skani team.
+This is faster then gtdb-tk and uses less computing power.
+However this might not give results for novel genomes (< 80% ANI to a reference).
+The taxanomic classification is therefore meant as a quick check and for proper taxanomic placement of strains I still recommend to try GTDB-tk especially when working with novel isolates.
+See https://github.com/bluenote-1577/skani/wiki for more info.

+That said, isolates that have less then 80% ANI to a reference are generally a rare phenoma when bacteria from well-defined enviroments.

-### MultiQC report
+### MultiQC & Longpia report

-A multiqc report is generated with the results of Nanoplot, Kraken2, Quast, CheckM, Checkm2 and BUSCO.
+A multiqc report is generated with the results of Nanoplot, Kraken2, Quast, CheckM, Checkm2, BUSCO and BAKTA.

+Longpia report TBA

 ## Best-practice recomendations